 Saturn Return career changes often involve periods of reduced income, status, or certainty.
 This isn’t failure-it’s the necessary space between old and new identities.

 Action step: Calculate your financial runway.
 How many months can you sustain reduced income?
-This determines your transition timeline.
+This determines whether your next move is a resignation, a side project, an internal transfer, or a 12-month preparation plan.

 When NOT to Change Careers During Saturn Return